skiptools/skip/README.md

     When these errors occur, the build appears to complete successfully although changes are not applied.
 Unfortunately, this is an Xcode bug.
 We have found the following workarounds:

     - Continue to retry the build.
 Eventually Xcode may complete successfully, although the errors often continue to become more frequent until you are forced to apply one of the other solutions below.
+    - Building a different target and then re-building your app target may clear the error.
     - Restart Xcode.
     - Clean and rebuild.